 2. Job description

-One way that specialist recruiters can add real value is by providing a particular left field candidate.
-This is a type of candidate whose CV would never have passed through screening and/or a hiring manager.
+One way that specialist recruiters can add real value is by providing candidates that they just know the team will love.
+This is the type of candidate whose CV would never have passed through screening or automated searches.
 Being able to provide a strong rationale for proposing an alternative yet relevant candidate can really demonstrate how a recruiter can add value by using the human element.

-Anyone who has been in recruitment or has tried to find a candidate for their business will understand just how long it takes to screen through 300 advert responses, or filter through 200 LinkedIn profiles.
+Screening through 300 advert responses, filtering through hundreds LinkedIn profiles – all of this takes a lot of time, which hiring managers may not have.
 A good recruiter, on the other hand, has the best candidates at hand and is normally able to provide a solid shortlist of candidates within 48 hours.
-Time, as they say, is money.

 These are just some examples of where the human element still continues to bring value to the recruitment process – but as technology continues to advance, recruitment agencies must continually adapt.
 One day, algorithms will be smart enough to do all of this and more, and if recruitment agencies don’t find a way to add value to an increasingly automated process, we will certainly face going out of business altogether.

 Get in touch with our recruitment team for your IT hiring needs today